 For beginners (do not be ashamed, we all were like you), here is how you can install plugins on your computer:

-Most of these freeware plugins are quite easily to install on Windows systems.
+Most of these freeware plugins are quite easy to install on Windows systems.
 Just unzip the .zip/.rar file and copy the .dll file or entire folder to your main “VST Plugins” folder (most often it can be found in Program Files).
 On MAC computers, the installation process is also very simple, locate on your Macintosh HDD/Library/Audio/Plug-Ins/Components and copy/paste (drag) the .dmg file there.
 After you’ve done this, open your music software (DAW) and refresh the effects plugins list, if the new plugin does not appear automatically.

 We hope you enjoyed our list, and if you want to recommend other useful freeware Reverb plugins, please use the comments section below.